sminq/slate/source/index.html.md

-slotId | false | Slot for appointment. forcePayment | false | If queue has force payment enabled groupId | false | User memeber group id, if token is being taken for family member
+slotId | false | Slot for appointment. forcePayment | false | If queue has force payment enabled groupId | false | User memeber group id, if token is being taken for family member appVersion | true | value = 1 for current version.
+If it's not send then for certain forced registration queues, token will not be generated

 ### Error codes